Let us your online driving test experts show you how to pass your theory test the first time.

 The hazard perception section of the theory test uses 14 video clips, 13 of which have 1 developing hazard and 1 video clip has 2 developing hazards.
 You score points by clicking the mouse button when you see a developing hazard.
 If you judge when to click correctly you will score 5 points per clip, down to 1 point if you click a bit late.
 Click too early or too late and you score nothing!
 The pass mark (2016) is 44 out of a possible 75 marks.

 The main problem tends not to be seeing the hazard, rather judging when to click for the developing hazard and understanding what is a developing hazard.

 When is a hazard a developing hazard?

 This is a very commonly asked question.
-The simplest way to think about the difference between a hazard and a developing hazard, is a developing hazard is a hazard that if you were driving you would need to take action to avoid.
-By take action we are looking at changing speed or possibly our position in the road.
-A hazard on the other hand is a situation that we need to see and consider but at the time is not requiring you to take any immediate action to avoid (even if in practice you may slow etc in case the hazard starts to develop).
+The simplest way to think about the difference between a hazard and a developing hazard is a developing hazard that if you were driving you would need to take action to avoid.
+By taking action we are looking at changing speed or possibly our position on the road.
+A hazard, on the other hand, is a situation that we need to see and consider but at the time is not requiring you to take any immediate action to avoid (even if in practice you may slow etc in case the hazard starts to develop).

 Need help with the UK Theory Test?

-The DSA offers assistance for various different needs, such as hearing or reading difficulties and taking the theory test in other languages.
+The DVSA offers assistance for various different needs, such as hearing or reading difficulties.

 Someone who is deaf or has hearing difficulties can take the theory test in British sign language.